Nick Brandt, "Petero by Cliff, Fiji", 2023

 The exhibition

-Over 200 items, including documentary photographs, artworks, testimonies, videos, infographics and immersive installations are curated in order to offer a research-based, incarnated and sensitive exhibition experience.
+More than 200 items, including documentary photographs, works of art (some of which have never been seen before), testimonials, videos, infographics and immersive installations are curated in order to offer a rich, immersive and deeply human visitor experience.

-By weaving together artistic, scientific, and civic perspectives, Migrations and Climate sheds light on a crucial social debate and invites us to put humans and all living beings at the core of our climate, cultural, and social concerns.
-We are actively involved in crafting collectively responses to ongoing upheavals.
+By bringing together artistic, scientific and citizen perspectives, Migrations & Climate sheds light on a major social debate, inviting us to put people and living beings back at the heart of climate, cultural and social concerns.
+In short, it is an invitation to rethink together how we inhabit the planet.

 Curatorial team